The Homeland Security and Emergency Preparedness Program in the L.

 Douglas Wilder School of Government and Public Affairs is

-to hire applicants who are not already in the pool.
+who are not already in the pool.

 Teaching courses as needed.

 Ability to successfully teach both in-person and online.

 Must grade all assignments and exams in a timely manner.

 Ability to consistently respond to student inquiries within 24